layer6ai-labs/rag-error-classification/README.md

 For each run, the log of the run is saved at `./outputs/{RUN_DATE}/{RUN_TIME}/`.
 In the directory, you can also see the `.hydra` folder directory that indicates the config for that run as well.
 The **artifact** will be shared across runs.
 The path of the artifact will be specified as `artifact_path` in the main config.
 The default path is `./outputs/{DATA}/{RUN_NAME}/`.
 It will be changed to include the dataset names later.

+# Citing

+    @article{leung2025,
+        title={Classifying and Addressing the Diversity of Errors in Retrieval-Augmented Generation Systems}, author={Kin Kwan Leung and Mouloud Belbahri and Yi Sui and Alex Labach and Xueying Zhang and Stephen Rose and Jesse C. Cresswell}, journal={arXiv:2510.13975},
+        year={2025},
+    }

+# License
+This data and code is licensed under the MIT License, copyright by Layer 6 AI.